Lorazepam 0.5 mg: How long does it last?

 Elderly or patients with liver or kidney problems

-- Doctors recommend lower doses to older patients.
-They may respond to half the adult dose or less.
+- Doctors recommend lower doses to older patients to treat anxiety.
+They may prescribe half the adult dose or less.

-How long you take Lorazepam depends on why you intend to take it:
+How long you take Lorazepam tablet depends on why you intend to take it:

 Anxiety and sleep problems – it's only recommended for up to 4 weeks.
 After that, the dose may be gradually reduced to prevent withdrawal symptoms.